volodia99/nonos/README.md

   -isp                  is there a planet in the grid ?
   -corotate             does the grid corotate?
 Works in pair with -isp.
   -grid                 show the computational grid.
-  -noavr, -noaverage    do not perform averaging along the third dimension.
+  -slice                perform a slice along the third dimension.
   -pbar                 display a progress bar

 streamlines options: